yuayixio/webDeploymentCICD/README.md

   ## Check remote access
   - ssh user@IP "ls -l ~/WebProject"
 ```
  This can be pretty much copied for every remote server connection.
 The ssh-agent is first activated and the deployed key accessed over the pre-defined syntax "$KEYVARIABLENAME".
 Ultimately, the ssh connection is checked by accessing our pre-defined folder.
 Now, the actual data transfer happens.
 We are going to transfer the files from the GitLab repository to the remote server.

+#### Copying of repo to server

 To do so, we will make use of an temporary folder, which then is swapped with the old files.
 By first importing the file and then swapping folders locally, we reduce latency and prevent down-times.

  ```yaml
     # Create temp folder structure if not existing